chef-boneyard/drupal-windows/README.md

 drupal-windows Cookbook
 =======================
-Installs and configures Drupal on Windows
+Installs and configures Drupal on Windows Azure

 Requirements
 ------------